 The herbivores in an ecosystem; organisms that feed on primary producers

 Diagram representing the flow of energy through each trophic level in a food chain or food web.
 With each energy transfer, only a small part (typically 10%) of the usable energy entering one trophic level is transferred to the organisms at the next trophic level.
 Compare pyramid of biomass, pyramid of numbers.

-the layer of the atmosphere that contains the ozone layer; temperature increases as you go up
+the layer of the atmosphere that is above the troposphere and in which temperature increases as altitude increases

 Animals that feed on animal-eating animals.
 They feed at high trophic levels in food chains and webs.
 Examples are hawks, lions, bass, and sharks.
 Compare detritivore, primary consumer, secondary consumer.